Last Updated on July 22, 2025 by Travelationship

 Fort de Soto Park

 This park has a little bit of everything.
 Located on a grouping of keys in southwest St Petersburg, you can find an old fort, kayaks & bikes to rent, two fishing piers, waterfowl galore, and white sandy beaches.
-The remnants of the fort are semi-misleading; from the parking lot, it looks as though there is more to explore than there is.
+The remnants of the fort are somewhat misleading; from the parking lot, it appears as though there is more to explore than there actually is.

 The canons and various chambers in the back of the fort are your only points of exploration, save for a walkway over the top, which yields almost nothing.
-Be mindful in the cool dark chambers; I found a three-foot snake in one.
-The soft white sand beaches were lovely and perfect for a long stroll.
+Be mindful in the cool, dark chambers; I found a three-foot snake in one of them.
+The soft, white sand beaches were lovely and perfect for a long stroll.
 Don’t be surprised by the gaggle of paparazzi; they are there for the birds.
-Honestly, I hadn’t seen that many large telephoto lenses outside of a nature special on Discovery Channel.
+Honestly, I hadn’t seen that many large telephoto lenses outside of a nature special on the Discovery Channel.
 The park also offers a nice view of the Sunshine Skyway Bridge.

 Location: 3500 Pinellas Bayway S, St Petersburg, FL 33715